 INDICATIVE ITINERARY *

-Day 1: Motorised riders are expected at the hotel in Sancerre by 6pm.
-Non-motorised riders willbe collected from Tracy Sancerre train station at 6pm.
+Day 1: If you're coming by car, meeting at the hotel in Sancerre by 6pm.
+I you're coming by train, riders will be collected from Tracy Sancerre train station at 6pm.

-the 15th century by the Boucard family on the site of an ancient seigneury dating back to the 11th century, it was transformed in the 17th century.
-This fortified house with its fine brickwork stands on the banks of the Sauldre canal, in a pleasant setting enhanced by a formal garden.
-After this visit, we head for Aubigny sur Nère, and this time we're in the Berry region.
+Day 4: Horseback riding only in the morning: For this third day on horseback, we are still in the Pays Fort.
+For lunch, we head to Blancafort and its castle.
+We will have a picnic on the banks of the old Sauldre Canal, a canal without a connection to a navigable waterway.
+In the afternoon, we visit the 15th-century Blancafort Castle, restored by the Boucard family on the site of an old lordship dating from the 11th century, it was transformed in the 17th century.
+This fortified house with beautiful bricks stands on the banks of the Sauldre Canal, in a pleasant setting enhanced by a French-style garden.
+After this visit, we head to Aubigny-sur-Nère, and this time we are in Berry.
 There was a time when alliances offered original concessions.
-This was the case during the famous Hundred Years' War, when Charles VII, King of France, gave the seigneury of Aubigny to John Stuart de Darnley, Constable of the Scottish army, in the name of the Auld Alliance.
-For almost 4 centuries, the village lived on Scottish time, with kilts, bagpipes and whiskies lining the streets and Shakespeare's language holding no secrets for anyone.
-Returned to French territory in the early 19th century, the Scottish heritage is still very much alive today.
-Overnight stay and dinner in Aubigny sur Nére.
+This was the case during the famous Hundred Years' War, when Charles VII, King of France, gave the lordship of Aubigny to John Stuart of Darnley, a constable in the Scottish army.
+For nearly 4 centuries, the village lived in Scottish style, with kilts, bagpipes and whiskeys lining the streets and Shakespeare's: a language that holds no secrets for anyone.
+Returned to French territory at the beginning of the 19th century, the Scottish heritage is still very much alive today.
+Night and dinner in Aubigny sur Nere.

 Day 6: After breakfast, we join the horses.
 We head for La Chapelotte for a picnic.
 In the heart of the Pays-Fort between the vineyards ofMenetou-Salon and Sancerre, close to the pottery village of La Borne.
 The rolling landscape, with the Vernon river running through it, is afavourite with hunters, anglers and walkers.
 After a good lunch break, we continue on our way through this undulating landscape to Sens-Beaujeu, where we leave the horses.
 Sens-Beaujeu lies between the Pays Fort and the Sancerrois, just a stone's throw from the Champagne plain.
 The Grande Sauldre river and its tributary, the Etang de Couët stream, cut through much of the area's plateau, forming wet valleys in a landscape of hedged farmland.
 Overnight stay and dinner in Sancerre.

-Day 7: Today, we're off to the Tour de Vesvre in the commune of Neuvy Deux Clochers.
+Day 7: Today, we ride to the Tour de Vesvre in the commune of Neuvy Deux Clochers.
 This fortified house with its massive, thick walls stands on the Vesvre site.
 Designated a "Domus fortis", it is one of those rare fortified structures that appeared late in the 13th century.
 We'll take time out to enjoy a picnic in this beautiful setting.
 It was built at the end of the 12th century, on the remains of an ancient seigniorial residence dating back to the 9th century.
 Its history is inseparable from that of the Site de Vesvre, which included the neighbouring motte castrale in the 9th and 10th centuries.
 The Tower was listed as a historic monument in 1993.
 The adjoining 13th-century farmhouse was a fortified farm with a stable, dovecote and barn.
 The barn and dovecote have recently been restored.
-We finish this last day at the Bête Noire farm, where we began these 6 days.
+We finish this last day at the Bête Noire farm, where we started the trail ride.
 Overnight stay and dinner in Sancerre.

 Day 8: End of your ride after breakfast.
 Transfer to Tracy Sancerre train station.